ladydragonforever/KidsCart/README.md

 Profile and summary
  * Users can add more or delete child forms
  * Users can create their user profile
  * Users can see the summary of their selected meals, and can see the detail of each meal through links.

 ### Bonus Features
+Here are the features we plan to work on in the future:
 - Edit and create a new lunch box receipe by the user
 - Compiled shopping list
 - Integration with Instacart